For those seeking Bioinformatics Core Services, please contact Dr. Edie Goldsmith (Email).

 (803) 777-6682 | Email

-Visit the Microarray Core Facility web page
+Visit the Functional Genomics Core web page

 The Claflin University Molecular Science Research Center has been designated a Research Core Facility Core Research Facility for the state by SCRA because of specialized analytical equipment in the Molecular Science Research Center.
 Claflin has the second largest NMR in the state of South Carolina, 700 MHz Bruker NMR.
 Claflin also has a 300 MHz NMR and additional high-end equipment.